oheydrew/ca-term3project-docs/README.md

 #### Step 3: Create your new feature branch - This is important!
 Otherwise we’ll be conflicting up the wazoo on develop :P And try to name your branch smart!
 Use the name on the Trello card you’re working on, if possible.

-git checkout -b login-form develop
+> `git checkout -b login-form develop`

-(note the ‘develop’ on the end, makes sure it creates the branch off of ‘develop’, not ‘master’)
+> (note the ‘develop’ on the end, makes sure it creates the branch off of ‘develop’, not ‘master’)

 #### Step 4: Make your changes!
 Do your code!

-	:tada_emoji:
+> <-- 🎉  -->

 #### Step 5: Add and commit your changes to your branch

-	git add . or git add -A
+> `git add .`

-	git commit -m “A descriptive and useful commit message please!”
+> `git commit -m “A descriptive and useful commit message please!”`

+#### Step 6: Push your branch to github (for history's sake)

+> `git push origin login-form`

-#### Step 6: Change back to ‘develop’
+#### Step 7: Change back to ‘develop’

-git checkout develop
+> `git checkout develop`

-#### Step 7: Do a git pull (on ‘develop’ branch) - this is to make sure that if someone else has gone ahead and pushed since you last worked on it, you’re all up to speed.
-ALWAYS GIT PULL BEFORE PUSH! :D
+#### Step 8: Do a git pull (on ‘develop’ branch) - this is to make sure that if someone else has gone ahead and pushed since you last worked on it, you’re all up to speed. *ALWAYS GIT PULL BEFORE PUSH! :D*

-git pull origin develop
+> `git pull -u origin develop`

-(or just git pull if you’ve already set your upstream)
+> (or just `git pull` if you’ve already set your upstream)

-#### Step 8: Merge your branch back in (Again: Don’t forget to pull, first!)
+#### Step 9: Merge your branch back in (Again: Don’t forget to pull, first!)

-git merge --no-ff login-form develop
+> `git merge --no-ff login-form develop`

-#### Step 9: Push your change to develop
+#### Step 10: Push your change to develop

-git push origin develop
+> `git push origin develop`

 # 19. Provide an overview and description of your Testing process.

-> Jest Unit Testing?

-> Basic Integration Tests
+We plan to implement two types of tests:

+- **Unit Tests**:  To test functions and components
+- **Integration Tests**: To 'black box' test functionality of our code as a whole

+We plan to integrate Jest for our main Test suite, as well as Enzyme to test React components.
+Tests for React components will live inside a /test/ subfolder inside the component folder itself.

+For known and pre-designed code components, we plan to implement some level of T.D.D, writing tests before code, to garauntee that the code functions as planned.
+In cases where more inventive code solutions are required, we will implement tests for these functions retroactively.

+Integration Testing will mostly happen on the backend and will be used to test database and model data, as well as larger function chains.

+We have extended goals to integrate Continuous Integration using TravisCI - This would enable us to be able to automatically run tests, before deploying to our `master` branch.
+This may or may not get implemented, depending on how complete the project gets.

 # 20. Discuss and analyse requirements related to information system security.